Civil Engineer Resume Format

 Certifications

-Include pertinent certifications such as Professional Engineer (PE), OSHA Safety Certification, PMP, or LEED Accredited Professional.
-These validate your technical knowledge and commitment to the profession.
+Include applicable certifications such as Professional Engineer (PE), OSHA Safety Certification, Project Management Professional (PMP), or LEED Accredited Professional.
+These validate your technical credentials and industry knowledge.

 Projects (Optional)